Eminem Logo

 Eminem Logo 2013-present

 The logo was refined and reached the ideal according to the experts.
 The font, size, and color scheme remained the same, but some letters lost their vertical stripes and began to share them with their neighbors’ side panels.
-This creates a stunning visual effect and makes you keep your eyes on the logo.
-Simultaneously, the final version of the short logo-signature was approved – the letter “Ǝ” wrapped back to front.
+This creates a stunning visual effect and keeps your eyes on the logo.
+Simultaneously, the final version of the short logo-signature was approved, with the letter “Ǝ” reversed.

-The Eminem logo is a vivid and inspiring example of the fact that you can achieve perfection, regardless of any obstacles if you want to.
+The Eminem logo is a vivid and inspiring example of how you can achieve perfection, regardless of obstacles, if you want to.

 Font and Colors